 If you enjoy the freedom of being your own boss, you’ll certainly want to tell your friends and family about on-demand driving.
-All the more so that it literally pays to be proud of your work.

-At Splend, we reward you with £100 for every friend you refer to us, and they also get a £29 discount upon signing up.
+At Splend, we reward you with £200 for every friend you refer to us, and they also get a £29 discount upon signing up.
 The more people you share your story with, the more you boost your income, as we don’t have a cap on these referral bonuses – how much you earn this way is only up to you and your networking skills.
 Learn more about the Splend referral program and check out some tips from a long-time member who took networking to the next level.

 We provide every member with a dedicated Member Success Representative, a professional ridesharing coach whose job is to ensure you’re the most profitable Uber driver you can be.

-These colleagues not only guide you through the process of becoming an Uber driver, but also take care of your car, and check your performance regularly to help you optimise your strategy.
+They not only guide you through the process of becoming an Uber driver, but also take care of your car, and check your performance regularly to help you optimise your strategy.
 Their goal is the same as yours: to help you earn the most money you can with the least effort.

 Splend is more than a set of wheels.
 We’ll help steer your career.